quadrismegistus/litlab-poetry/README.md

 litlab-poetry
 =============

 Code used in the [Literary Lab](http://litlab.stanford.edu)'s [Trans-historical Poetry Project](http://litlab.stanford.edu/?page_id=13).
-We presented this project at DH2014 in Lausanne.
-Abstract is [here](http://dharchive.org/paper/DH2014/Paper-788.xml), but this is relatively uninformative.
-Slides (with notes) are [here](https://docs.google.com/presentation/d/1KyCi4s6P1fE4D3SlzlZPnXgPjwZvyv_Vt-aU3tlb24I/edit?usp=sharing).
+The project is a collaborative one involving myself (Ryan Heuser) and Mark Algee-Hewitt, Maria Kraxenberger, J.D.
+Porter, Jonny Sensenbaugh, and Justin Tackett.
+We presented the project at DH2014 in Lausanne.
+The abstract is [here](http://dharchive.org/paper/DH2014/Paper-788.xml), but this is outdated and relatively uninformative.
+A better source of information is our slideshow (with notes) [here](https://docs.google.com/presentation/d/1KyCi4s6P1fE4D3SlzlZPnXgPjwZvyv_Vt-aU3tlb24I/edit?usp=sharing).
 We plan to publish the results of our 2+ year project summer of 2015.

 ## Quick start
 ### Run Open Mary